nss-evening-cohort-13/homework/week01/README.md

 ## Admin Tools:
 1. **[ClassTracker](https://classtracker.drteresavasquez.com)** - ClassTracker is your one stop shop for the class agenda, getting help, and submitting your assignments.
 1. GitHub - because we are all developers now!
-2. Kahootz - because learning can also be fun!
+2. Kahoot - because learning can also be fun!
 This helps us to keep track of your progress by seeing how you are coming along with the topics we discuss.

 # HW Week 1 - DUE by Sunday July 12th at 10am but earlier is better